European Council: Berlin, Germany

 Introduction to Sociology: City Lives and Social Changes (LD)

 Sociology is the study of human social life and sociology itself was born in the bustle and boom of early 20th century Germay.
 We'll read some of the ideas of the earliest German sociologists-who wanted to understand why city life and factory floors were doing to people (and countries) accustomed to a slower pace and stability.
 We'll see how those ideas still hold up, and how they've influenced generations of scholars since then.
 We'll also look at how social change over the 20th century, especially in Germany, gave rise to new ideas and new ways of life.

 Dr. Craig Callender (Georgia College & State)

 In this course we will discuss major works of world literature.
 We will closely read poems, short stories, and novels from major literary traditions.
 The scope of world literature is huge, both in terms of its geographic and chronological distribution.
 It is therefore impossible to cover every tradition and epoch.
 Our survey will this necessarily be selective and hopefully representative.
 In order to meet the interest of students taking this particular iteration of the course (in Berlin) we will pay particular attention to German writers.

 Prof. Ana Bonfante (North Georgia)

-This is a course for beginners who not only want to learn German, but also learn it in a natural environment.
-Classes will be conducted in German with an emphasis on communicative skills.
+This course is the first in a two-course sequence at the intermediate level of German.
+The course consists of the study of the fundamentals of the language, using German as the language of instruction.
+Emphasis is on oral communication with grammar and vocabulary taught in context and the culture of the German-speaking world presented using interactive activities, discussion, and readings.
 All four components of language learning will be taught in this course, which are reading, writing, speaking, and listening comprehension.
 These skills will be enhanced by using them outside the classroom, i.e. homework assignments will include trips to town.
 On field trip days students will practice their language skills by ordering meals, buying tickets, or simply by hearing the German language.